GenderMagProject/GenderMagRecordersAssistant/PULL_REQUEST_TEMPLATE.md

 * **Did you test the full GM process and verify that the code does not contribute any unexpected errors/bugs?**

+* **Did you follow the style guidlines and verify that the code does not have any incorrect formatting?**

 * **If possible, provide a screenshot of the functionality.**

 * **Any other information?**